 - For those interested in natural defenses you can use cedar pouches and oils in solution.
 Cedar is a natural fungicide and insecticide.
 The same is true of tea tree oil and citronella.

-- If all else fails you may have to call in an exterminator.
+- If all else fails call in an exterminator.